p0stw3b/programming-25/data/ru/part-8/3-defining-classes.md

 <sample-output>

-Высокие приключения старше, была опубликована в 1956 Fluent Python и Норма были опубликованы в 2015
+High Adventure is older, it was published in 1956 Fluent Python and Norma were published in 2015

 </sample-output>